|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 The last weekend of September (European Heritage Days)

-Every first Sunday, 1 November - 31 March
+Every first Sunday of the month, 1 November - 31 March

 The section of the Sacred Way from the Agora up to the northeast side of the Acropolis.